alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 A fact stands out: you're designing a cat.
 Your reader won't give a holy fuck to discover your system is able to let something _to eat_; the interesting and describing part is that your system has a cat eating food.

+Let's try to achieve this using a PORO.

 ```ruby